DorianDepriester/OptiPRISMS/Readme.md

 #### [Experimental Data]

 - **DIC data**: pattern describing the path to CSV files with DIC measurements (without step number nor extension).
-OptiPRISM will automatically append the step number and the CSV extension to this parameters.
+OptiPRISM will automatically append the step number and the CSV extension to this pattern.
 For instance, if one wants to use files ``DIC_1.csv`` and ``DIC_2.csv``, this parameter should be set to ``DIC_``.
 - **tensile curve**: path to strain-stress values of tensile curve
 - **time steps** *(optional)*: increment numbers corresponding to each step of DIC measurements.
-If not set, they will inferred from option `set Tabular Time Output Table` in prm template.
+If not set, they will be inferred from option `set Tabular Time Output Table` in prm file.

 #### [Cost Function]